Classification: Tyrosine Kinase Inhibitor

 How to Take Imatinib

-Imatinib comes in 100mg and 400mg tablets.
-The dose you will take depends upon your type of cancer.
+Imatinib comes as a tablet you take by mouth.
+Your dose will depend on your diagnosis.
 Take each dose with a glass of water and a meal.
 Imatinib may be dissolved in water or apple juice if you have trouble swallowing the tablets.
 Use approximately 50ml of liquid for a 100mg tablet and 200ml for a 400mg tablet and drink immediately after the tablet disintegrates completely.
 Take imatinib at around the same time(s) every day.

 Certain medications/foods/supplements are broken down by the same enzymes as imatinib.
-This can cause the blood levels of these medications, or the blood levels of imatinib, to be higher or lower then expected.
-These include: grapefruit, grapefruit juice, acetaminophen (Tylenol), iron supplements, warfarin (Coumadin), certain antibiotics, St. John’s wort, and some anti-seizure medications.
+This can cause the blood levels of these medications, or the blood levels of imatinib, to be higher or lower than expected.
+These include: grapefruit, grapefruit juice, acetaminophen (Tylenol), warfarin (Coumadin), several cholesterol medications, certain antibiotics, St. John’s wort, and some anti-seizure medications.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Storage and Handling